 Police being injured at work:

-There have also been many instances of law enforcement officers or emergency workers being injured by vehicles passing by while they are on the side of the road.
+by vehicles passing by while they are on the side of the road.
 Because of this Florida has established its “Move Over” law.
 This law states that if you see an emergency vehicle parked on the side of the road with lights flashing you must either move over to vacate the lane closest the the emergency vehicle (4 lane road) or slow down to at least 20 mph below the posted speed limit (2 lane road).
 Breaking this law can result in a fine.

 Overall awareness can save lives of those who are on or around our roadways.
 Drivers, as well as pedestrians and bicyclists, must be diligent in order to create a safer environment for everyone.